gubatron/frostwire-desktop/README.txt

-FrostWire will connect to all the major BitTorrent indexes of the internet and pre-fetch torrents (via the Azureus DHT or via HTTP if it can't find it on the DHT), it will then index locally all the available metadata that's indexed by the torrent file, as the user searches the local index gets better and better and search results are faster.
-This makes FrostWire a very powerful client that will help you find the rarest of files on the bittorrent network, sometimes it will find files that even the BitTorrent indexes won't yield as search results.
+FrostWire will connect to all the major BitTorrent indexes of the internet and pre-fetch torrents (via the Azureus DHT or via HTTP if it can't find it on the DHT), it will then index locally all the available metadata that's indexed by the torrent file, as the user searches, the local index gets better and better to yield richer and instant results.

+This makes FrostWire a very powerful client that will help you find the rarest of files on the bittorrent network, sometimes it will find files that even the best BitTorrent indexes won't yield in the search results.

 The main software architecture (how things are organized) depends on the late LimeWire 4, the BitTorrent power comes from the Azureus project (aka Vuze),